Message Passing Neural PDE Solvers

+Writing $\eqfeat = (\alpha, \beta, \gamma)$, corner cases are the heat equation $\eqfeat = (0, \eta, 0)$, Burgers' equation $\eqfeat = (0.5, \eta, 0)$, and the KdV equation $\eqfeat = (3, 0, 1)$.
+The term $\delta$ is a forcing term, following~\citet{Bar_Sinai_2019}, with $J=5$, $L=16$ and coefficients sampled uniformly in $A_j \in [-0.5, 0.5]$, $\omega_j \in [-0.4, -0.4]$, $\ell_j \in \{1,2,3\}$, $\phi_j \in [0,2\pi)$.
+This setup guarantees periodicity of the initial conditions and forcing.
+Space is uniformly discretized to $n_x = 200$ cells in $[0,16)$ with periodic boundary and time is uniformly discretized to $n_t=200$ points in $[0,4]$.
+Our training sets consist of 2096 trajectories, downsampled to resolutions $(n_t, n_x) \in \{(250,100), (250,50), (250,40)\}$.
 Numerical groundtruth is generated using a 5\textsuperscript{th}-order WENO scheme (WENO5)~\citep{shu2003} for the convection term $\del_x u^2$ and 4\textsuperscript{th}-order finite difference stencils for the remaining terms.
 The temporal solver is an explicit Runge-Kutta 4 solver \citep{Runge95, Kutta01} with adaptive timestepping.
 Detailed methods and implementation are in Appendix~\ref{sec:appendix_weno}.
-All methods are implemented for GPU, so runtime comparisons are fair.
+All numerical methods are implemented by ourselves using PyTorch operations~\citep{paszke2019pytorch} on GPUs\footnote{In the meantime, we have added examples of optimized numerical solvers to our codebase.
+Those runtime numbers are orders of magnitudes faster, demonstrating the power of current numerical solvers.}.
 For the interested reader comparison of WENO and FDM schemes against analytical solutions can be found in Appendix~\ref{sec:appendix_weno} to establish utility in generating groundtruth.

 \paragraph{Experiments and results}